wilsonzlin/ooml/README.md

 ### Incredibly simple
 - Only need to understand JSON and basic object orientation.
-- API is designed to be identical to vanilla JavaScript.
+- No special language, and usage is designed to be identical to vanilla JavaScript.
-- Straightforward stack traces with no framework noise.
+- Clean stack traces with near zero framework noise.
 - Gradual learning curve&mdash;create large, scalable apps with only a few concepts.

 ### Very fast
 - No virtual DOM.
 - [Faster than the most popular frameworks](https://wilsonl.in/ooml/performance/comparisons/) while using less memory.
+- Asynchronously load ooml.js compressed, CDN delivered, and highly cacheable.
-- Optionally precompile to bytecode, and get bonus static checks and optimisations.
+- Optionally precompile to bytecode:
+  - Get bonus static checks and optimisations.
+  - Load a 5KB VM-only ooml.js and tiny, compressed bytecode.
+  - Remove runtime parsing, type checking, and assertions to boost performance and reduce bloat.

 ### Have it your way
 - Integrated with a global store, message broker, and event system.
-- Collect and traverse history without immutable structures.
-- Abstract classes, type hinting, mutation observers, automatic serialisers&mdash;all are available, and more.
+- Abstract classes, type hinting, change listeners&mdash;all are available, and more.
+- Everything's JSON, so model your app like your data and get single-line serialisation and deserialisation.
 - HTML in JS, JS in HTML, or both?
 Declarative and imperiative options available.

-### Ready for packages
+### Ready for reuse
-- Due to its design, almost every existing JS library out there is already usable.
+- Almost every existing JS library out there is already compatible.
-- Publish modules to [ooml.store](https://ooml.store) with strictly-enforced [semver](https://semver.org).
+- Easily share modules by precompiling them and hosting the single bytecode file anywhere.
-- Import [ooml.store](https://ooml.store) modules with a `<script>` to get them optimised, CDN delivered, and highly cacheable.
+- Import ooml modules asynchronously using regular `<script>`, and potentially get them compressed, CDN delivered, and highly cacheable.

 ### High safety
 - Type hinting and strict syntax helps reduce and prevent bugs.
 - Large amounts of code dedicated to checking and validating.
-- [ooml-nano](https://wilsonl.in/ooml/nano/), the version without checks, is 40% smaller and 20% faster.

 There's so much more&mdash;check out the [documentation](https://wilsonl.in/docs/ooml/), or read the [quick start](https://wilsonl.in/ooml/quick-start/).

 ## Quick example

-Here's a simple to-do list app ([view it live in your browser](https://wilsonl.in/ooml/examples/to-do-list-1/code.html)):
+Here's a simple to-do list app declared using HTML form ([view it live in your browser](https://wilsonl.in/ooml/examples/to-do-list-1/code.html)):

 ```html
 <script src="https://wilsonl.in/ooml.js"></script>